sri-ja/sri-ja/README.md

 ### Hi!
 I'm Srija.

 I’m currently pursuing a BTech/MS in Computer Science at IIIT Hyderabad and work as a student researcher.
-My current research interests include Multimodal systems and ML interpretability.
+My current research interests include Multimodal systems, ML interpretability and AI safety.